SeQuenC-Consortium/SeQuenC-UseCases/README.md

    ![TaskListOverview](./resources/camunda_task_list_overview.JPG)

 10. The Deployed Workflow should appear here.
 11. Click on the Workflow and configure the Inputs if necessary.
+Make sure to change the ip to your local ip if you are running using the docker-compose!

    ![InitialInput](./resources/initial_input_example.JPG)